 1. How does this verse contribute to the biblical doctrine of creation, fall, or redemption?
 2. How does this passage challenge modern cultural assumptions about identity, purpose, or morality?
-3. How does understanding Christ as the ultimate fulfillment illuminate this passage's meaning?
+3. How does this verse fit into the broader biblical story culminating in Christ?